ScribblingGeek operated a marketing communications agency for 18 years before retiring in 2017. He now devotes his time to online writing.

 To share, I once had an unbelievable experience at my company.
 During an exit interview, a staff stated she's leaving because I did not reimburse her transport expenditures within twenty-four hours.
 Her expectation was to be immediately reimbursed, in cold hard cash.

 I have also heard from other entrepreneurs about employees caught pilfering from the petty cash pot.
 When confronted, those staff claimed they thought it was the way to be reimbursed for minor company expenditures.

-To put it bluntly, people can be strange.
+Bluntly put, people can be strange.
 They get weirder when money is involved; particularly, personal expenditures.